Salt Lake City Child Custody Attorney

 - Provided he or she is old enough to make an informed decision, does your child have a personal preference?

-If you’re going through a divorce in Salt Lake City, child custody lawyer Rex Bray can help you navigate the legal process and work toward creating or obtaining a favorable plan.
-To set up a free and private legal consultation, call Rex at (801) 708-0913.
+If you’re going through a divorce in Salt Lake City, child custody lawyer Darwin Overson can help you navigate the legal process and work toward creating or obtaining a favorable plan.
+To set up a free and private legal consultation, call Darwin at (801) 758-2287.